xieguigang/lychee/hexo/source/_posts/circos.md

 ### Layout configs
 The circos layout configs is consist with 3 config file in the majority:

++ **circos.conf**
+	This is the main configuration of your circos plot, and the required graphics includes file, genome brief description, plots' details information was recorded at here.
++ **ideogram.conf**

++ **ticks.conf**
+	The display style of the periodic loci labels for the genome chromosomes sequence was define at here.

 #### circos.conf
 ##### a.
 Includes header